astutespruce/sarp-connectivity/deploy/README.md

 - Add a second volume with 50 GB (GP3) of space for tiles
 - Create an elastic IP and assign to that instance

-NOTE: the same configuration is used for staging as for production, because the staging server is typically promoted to the staging server when ready.
+NOTE: the same overall configuration is used for staging, but staging is deployed to a `T4g.small` server.

 ### Create a 4 GB swap file